-Promises, contracts, and court rules or orders are unavailing, however, with respect to discovery, trial, and otherwise compelled or subpoenaed evidence.
+Promises, contracts, and, in some states, even court rules or orders are unavailing, however, with respect to discovery, trial, and otherwise compelled or subpoenaed evidence.
 While the earliest recognized privileges were judicially created, this practice stopped over a century ago.
-See MCCORMICK'S ON EVIDENCE § 75 (6th ed.
+See KENNETH S. BROUN ET AL., MCCORMICK ON EVIDENCE § 75 (6th ed.
 2006).
 Today, evidentiary privileges are rooted within legislative action; some state legislatures have even passed statutes which bar court-created privileges.
 See, e.g., CAL.
 EVID.
-CODE § 911 (2008); WIS.
-STAT. § 905.01 (2007).
+CODE § 911 (West 2009); WIS.
+STAT.
+ANN. § 905.01 (West 2000).

-The settlement negotiations privilege does not provide the same level of protection for collaborative law communications as does the privilege created by the act.
+The settlement negotiations privilege does not provide the same level of protection for collaborative law communications as does the privilege created by the rules/act.
 Under the Federal Rules of Evidence, and similar state rules of evidence, while a settlement offer and its accompanying negotiations may not be admitted into evidence in order to prove liability or invalidity of a claim or its amount, it may be admissible for a variety of other purposes.
 FED.
 R. EVID.
-408; Lohman v.
+408; see also Lohman v.
 Duryea Borough, 574 F.3d 163, 167 (3d Cir.
-2009) (Rule 408 does not bar a court's consideration of communications made during settlement negotiations in its analysis of what constitutes a reasonable court awarded attorney's fee); Lo Bosco v.
+2009) ("Rule 408 does not bar a court's consideration of settlement negotiations in its analysis of what constitutes a reasonable [attorney's] fee award"); Lo Bosco v.
 Kure Engineering Ltd., 891 F. Supp.
-1035 (D.N.J.
-1995) (plaintiff's offer of reconciliation to spouse in letters related to a divorce proceeding is not admissible as an admission of liability in subsequent lawsuit against spouse based on failed business relationships, but is admissible for other purposes such as proving plaintiff's bias or prejudice, or negating a contention of undue delay); F.D.I.C. v.
-Moore, 898 P.2d 1329 (Okla.
-Ct.
+1035, 1039-40 (D.N.J.
+1995) (plaintiff's offer of reconciliation to spouse in letters related to a divorce proceeding is not admissible as an admission of liability in subsequent lawsuit against spouse based on failed business relationships, but is admissible for other purposes such as proving plaintiff's bias or prejudice, or negating a contention of undue delay); Fed.
+Deposit Ins.
+Corp. v.
+Moore, 898 P.2d 1329, 1332 (Okla.
+Civ.
 App.
-Div.
-1 1995) (trial court erred in holding the debtors' letter offers of settlement inadmissible because they were admissible on the issue of commencement of a new statute of limitations period).
-See also 32 C.J.S.
-Evidence § 380 (2007) (citing relevant examples of case law in thirteen states).
+1995) (trial court erred in holding the debtors' letter offers of settlement inadmissible because they were admissible on the issue of commencement of a new statute of limitations period).
+See generally 32 C.J.S.
+Evidence § 523 (2008) (citing relevant examples of case law in fourteen states).

-By contrast, the Uniform Collaborative Law Act provides for a broader prohibition on later disclosure of communications within the collaborative law process in the legal process, making those communications inadmissible for any purpose other than those specified in the act.
-For example, the evidentiary privilege in the act applies to an array of communications, not limited to those produced in a formal four-way session such as communications before the session begins and in preparation for the session.
+By contrast, the Uniform Collaborative Law Rules and Act provides for a broader prohibition on later disclosure of communications within the collaborative law process in the legal process, making those communications inadmissible for any purpose other than those specified in the act.
+For example, the evidentiary privilege in the rules/act applies to an array of communications, not limited to those produced in a formal four-way session such as communications before the session begins and in preparation for the session.
 In addition, the privilege allows parties to block not only their own testimony from future disclosure, but also communications by any other participant in the collaborative law process such as jointly retained experts.
-To encourage non parties such as mental health professionals and financial experts to participate in collaborative law, the act gives them a privilege to block their own communications from being introduced into evidence.
+To encourage non-parties such as mental health professionals and financial experts to participate in collaborative law, the rules/act gives them a privilege to block their own communications from being introduced into evidence.

-The act also explicitly lists the exceptions to the evidentiary privilege it creates.
-As with the privilege for mediation communications, the privilege for collaborative law communications has limits and exceptions codified in sections 18 and 19, primarily to give appropriate weight to other valid justice system values, such as the protections of bodily integrity and to prosecute and protect against serious crime.
+The rules/act also explicitly lists the exceptions to the evidentiary privilege it creates.
+As with the privilege for mediation communications, the privilege for collaborative law communications has limits and exceptions codified in Rules 18 and 19 and Sections 18 and 19, primarily to give appropriate weight to other valid justice system values, such as the protections of bodily integrity and to prosecute and protect against serious crime.
 They often apply to situations that arise only rarely, but might produce grave injustice in that unusual case if not excepted from the privilege.

-The Need for a Uniform Collaborative Law Act
+The Need for a Uniform Collaborative Law Rules and Act